-The Secretary of State appointed Equitable Life and Standard Life as providers of the inhouse Additional Voluntary Contribution (AVC) Scheme for Police Officers.
+The Secretary of State appointed Equitable Life and Standard Life as providers of the in-house Additional Voluntary Contribution (AVC) Scheme for Police Officers.
 This is legislated in Statutory Rules of Northern Ireland for the PSNI Pension Scheme.
 PSNI designated Standard Life as the Stakeholder Pension Provider.
 PSNI have made known to staff the arrangements and provide a facility for staff to contribute through payroll if they so wish.

-£16,462 of contributions have been made by members of PSNI to the scheme during the year (2013-14: £19,215) (see note 10).
+£14,287 of contributions have been made by members of PSNI to the scheme during the year (2014-15: £16,462) (see note 10).

-There is no in-house AVC Scheme available to members of the New Police Pension Scheme introduced from April 2006.
+There is no in-house AVC Scheme available to members of the New Police Pension Scheme or the CARE scheme.